-- True RNG - Random Number Total Failure Bit - RNGDAS - RDWDR - 167 True RNG: The TOE has an analogue noise source that can be used to provide random numbers when required by the Security IC Embedded Software. - 168 Random Number Total Failure Bit: The TOE sets a flag is the noise source fails. - 169 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is accessible to the Security IC Embedded Software through the RNGDAS register. - 170 RDWDR: The digital analogue source from RNGDAS can be post processed.
-The result of the post processed data is accessible to the Security IC Embedded Software through the RDWDR register.
+- True RNG - Random Number Total Failure Bit - RNGDAS - RDWDR - 150 True RNG: The TOE has an analogue noise source that can be used to provide random numbers when required by the Security IC Embedded Software. - 151 Random Number Total Failure Bit: The TOE sets a flag if the analogue noise source fails. - 152 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is accessible to the Security IC Embedded Software through the RNGDAS register. - 153 RDWDR: The digital analogue source from RNGDAS can be post processed.
+The result of the post-processed data is accessible to the Security IC Embedded Software through the RDWDR register.

-7.1.7 TSF\CRYPTO\HW Hardware Cryptography
+7.1.6.1 SFR to TSF\RNG

-- Hardware Triple DES - 171 Hardware Triple DES: The TOE provides a hardware DES / TDES engine which enables fast cryptographic computations.
+- Hardware Triple DES - Hardware AES - 154 Hardware Triple DES: The TOE provides a hardware DES / TDES engine that enables fast cryptographic computations. - 155 Hardware AES: The TOE provides a hardware AES engine which enables fast cryptographic computations.